gokul96/Home_automation/README.md

 Paried Xbees are connected to arudinos, useing software serial to let me upload code and watch ouput on serial monitor and to avoid xbees from getting damaged

-will have both c and java codef
+will have both c and java code c for xbee java for rpi